 Specify the mode you prefer to receive the certificate.
 Usually, the custodian processes the request in three business days.
 You can find out more about the process on the county site.

-Probate Records: Probate records can provide the most important pieces of information relevant to genealogical research.
+Probate records can provide the most important pieces of information relevant to genealogy research.
 Probate files provide information on the distribution of a decedent’s estate/property.
 Probate proceedings in court usually record information on the decedent, heirs, wills, estate inventories, and household members.

 Records of Probate case files are among court archives available at the Deschutes County courthouse and the Deschutes County Justice Building Basement.
 Contained in the case files include appointment certificates, will, receipts, and some financial information.